Sydney Fun and a Scrumptious Mint Chocolate Chip Cashew Cream Cake

 Day 23 of our November Challenge is Gluten Free!
-So here is a scrumptious desert that is not only gluten free, it is grain free, vegan AND refined sugar free!
+So here is a scrumptious desert that is not only Glutten Free, it is Grain Free, Vegan AND Refined Sugar Free!
 Yeah yeah there is vegetables in here but I promise this will NOT disappoint!
-This cake from Tasty Yummies is absolutely DIVINE!!!
+This cake from Tasty Yummies is absolutely DEVINE!!!

 Mint Chocolate Chip Cashew Cream Cake